dreger/kqdreger.com/colophon/index.md

 ### SETUP

 [GitHub](http://github.com) and [Jekyll](https://github.com/mojombo/jekyll/) generate this site - keeping it lightweight, and static.
 The domain lives on [Hover](http://hover.com) (seriously, love them).
-You may occasionally see custom typefaces here, and those are served by the lovely [Typekit](http://typekit.com).
+You may occasionally see custom typefaces here, and those are served by [Typekit](http://typekit.com).

 Writing is done via [iA Writer](http://www.iawriter.com/) in [Markdown](http://daringfireball.net/projects/markdown) formatting.
 The writing takes place on either a 13' Macbook Pro, or an iPhone 4.